SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 ![SEKOIA.IO Set action](../assets/operation_center/custom_format/translate_action.png){: style="max-width:100%"}

 The `Translate` action sets value of one or more fields according to the value of a source field and a dictionary that connect values.
-An optional `fallback` value can be defined.
+An optional "fallback" value can be defined.
 If the value of the source field doesn't match any entry of the mapping dictionary, the fallback value will be used to set the target field.
 If no fallback value is defined and the value of the source field doesn't match any entries, the target field will not be created in the final event.

 **Example**

 We want to set the value of `http.response.status_message` according to the value `http.response.status_code` and a dictionary.
 `http.response.status_code` contains only status codes values.

-We can define a `Translate` action with the following parameters :
+We can define a `Translate` action with the following parameters:
 ![SEKOIA.IO Set action](../assets/operation_center/custom_format/translate_example.png){: style="max-width:100%"}

 #### Delete